lzxindustries/lzxtm/blog/2025-08-21-video-sync-recap-forecast-2025/index.md

 ![](./video_sync_03.jpg) -->

 What's up next for LZX?
 This year has required some massive juggling of our priorities in response to the fluctuating new tariffs, which have effectively demolished our plans going into this year.
-We were hoping to be shipping Chromagnon by the end of the Summer, but have spent most of the past few months scrambling to keep the lights and figure out how we are going to continue making our products.
+We were hoping to be shipping Chromagnon by the end of the Summer, but have spent most of the past few months scrambling to figure out how we are going to continue making our products.
 We have been doing a lot of assessment and planning in August, and despite it all, we remain optimistic about the road ahead.
-I will break down the specifics in future updates, but here is the top level plan.
+Here is the top level plan as it currently stands.

 <!-- truncate -->